-Alabama has three Indian gaming casinos.
+Alabama currently has three Indian gaming casinos.
 Each casino is owned by the Poarch Band of Creek Indians of Alabama, which is the only federally-recognized tribe in the state.
 The Poarch Indian casinos are managed under the tribe's Wind Creek Hospitality company.

 The Alabama Indian casinos are Wind Creek Atmore, Wind Creek Montgomery and Wind Creek Wetumpka.
 All three operate under Class II gaming rules established by the Indian Gaming Reulatory Act of 1988.